 Vancouver, British Columbia

-The Vancouver architecture and urban design program is an integrated, design-based program open to undergraduate and graduate students in interior architecture who are eligible for their 4/584 studio sequences.
-Granville Island serves as the site for both the urban and architecture design projects, and is the location of the academic and studio facilities.
+This Vancouver-based architecture and urban design experience offers an integrated, design-focused curriculum open to undergraduate and graduate interior architecture students who are eligible for the 4/584 studio sequence.
+Granville Island serves as the primary site for both urban design and architectural projects, as well as the location for academic instruction and studio spaces.

 Vicenza, Italy